98Vinee-IA/NeoTavern-Frontend/docker/README.md

 # NeoTavern Frontend - Docker Support

+> [!WARNING]
+> This is not working yet.
+Do not read/follow this guide.

 This directory contains the necessary files to run NeoTavern Frontend using Docker.

 ## Prerequisites